 Plant care for a Beetle peperomia is pretty straightforward: it needs indirect sunlight, a bit of water, and a well-draining soil mix for healthy growth.

 However, you will want to know the details of its care if you want to have an amazing houseplant.

-Peperomias are usually low-maintenance plants, so this care guide isn’t extensive.
+Peperomia plants are usually low-maintenance, so this care guide isn’t extensive.

 Let’s take a look!

 The Peperomia angulata, or Radiator plant, enjoys indirect light.
 It is native to the Amazon region, meaning it got used to having trees protecting it from direct sunlight.

 Thankfully, we don’t have to grow trees in our homes to create a perfect environment for this plant.